 About the college

-St Catherine's College offers a wide range of subjects with a roughly even split between science and arts.
-The college is proud of its place at the forefront of innovation, academic research and contemporary culture, and counts ten Nobel Prize winners amongst its current and former members.
-Modern buildings and restful, open spaces give the college a friendly and relaxed atmosphere.
+Catz offers a wide range of subjects with a roughly even split between science and arts.
+It is proud of its place at the forefront of innovation, research and contemporary culture, and counts ten Nobel Prize winners amongst its current and former members.
+Its modern architecture and restful, open spaces give the college a friendly and relaxed atmosphere.

 Applications in areas related to the interests of the fellows of the college are especially encouraged.